-If you are creating a new project in the context of the organization, it is automatically created under the organization resource.
+If you are creating a new project in the context of the organization, it is automatically created in the organization resource.

-You can see the organization in which you are creating your project in the New Project panel:
+You can see the organization in which you are creating your project in the New Project dialog:

 If you have a Google Cloud project that isn't part of an organization, you can move it into your organization.
-For details, go to Migrating existing projects.
+For details, see Migrating existing projects.

 To test whether you have this permission, open the project selector at the top of the Cloud Console and make sure you can see a drop-down menu of organizations: